stephengold/Minie/README.md

 You can tune this threshold:

-        DebugShapeFactorysetIndexBuffers(1000);
+        DebugShapeFactorysetIndexBuffers(900);

 The threshold has no effect on debug meshes previously generated.
-To make this setting retroactive, clear the cache.
+To make this setting retroactive, clear the debug-mesh cache.

 #### Callbacks for further customization